predict-idlab/plotly-resampler/docs/sphinx/FAQ.rst

    </summary>
    <div style="margin-left:1em">

-The ``TraceUpdater`` class is a custom dash component that aids ``dcc.Graph`` components to efficiently sent and update (in our case aggregated) data to the front-end.
+The ``TraceUpdater`` class is a custom dash component that aids ``dcc.Graph`` components to efficiently send and update (in our case aggregated) data to the front-end.

 For more information on how to use the trace-updater component together with the ``FigureResampler``, see our dash app `examples <https://github.com/predict-idlab/plotly-resampler/tree/main/examples>`_` and look at the `trace-updater <https://github.com/predict-idlab/trace-updater/blob/master/trace_updater/TraceUpdater.py>`_ its documentation.